Supercookiegaming/Raspberry-Pi-Compute-Module-KiCad/README.md

 # Raspberry Pi Compute Module Library for KiCad
 ![Development Status](https://img.shields.io/badge/status-Partially%20Complete-green)
 ## Overview
 This repository is designed to provide KiCad users the tools needed to create Raspberry Pi Compute Module carrier boards and compatible compute modules.
-This library includes symbols, footprints, 3D models and templates* for RPi compute modules.
-Please follow instructions below to ensure internal library refrences are setup correctly.
+This library includes symbols, footprints, 3D models and templates for RPi compute modules.
+Please follow install instructions below to ensure internal library refrences are setup correctly.

 This library is designed for use in KiCad 9 versions only.